clusterlink-net/clusterlink/website/content/en/docs/v0.2/getting-started/developers.md

  on version tags in github.
 Applying a tag that's prefixed by `-v` will automatically trigger a new release through the github [release](https://github.com/clusterlink-net/clusterlink/blob/main/.github/workflows/release.yml) action.

-To aid in auto-generation of changelog from commits, please kindly mark all PR's with one or more of the following labels:
+To aid in auto-generation of changelog from commits, please kindly mark all PRs with one or more of the following labels:

 - `ignore-for-release`: PR should not be included in the changelog report.